Ant Control Services

 Ants live in nests which are typically located in the soil, often under paving slabs, in building foundations and occasionally in the cavity walls of buildings.
-Each nest comprises a queen ant, numerous workers (which are 2mm to 5mm in length and are the most commonly seen), some males and some juveniles.
-There can be thousands of ants in one nest and a nest can persist for several years.
+Each nest comprises a queen ant, thousands of workers (which are 2mm to 5mm in length and are the most commonly seen), some males and some juveniles.
+There can be many thousands of ants in one nest and a nest can persist for several years.
 This species of ant produces the flying ant on humid days in summer, behaviour associated with mating.

 Ants can be controlled with a combination of insecticides and gel baits which can only be used by qualified pest controllers.
 Experience in gaining control over ant colonies is vital to gain the best results and is something we specialise in.
 Call now for a free consultation.

 Not so common is the biting ant, known as the red ant, which can often be found under debris or stones in the garden.
 More common in countryside than urban environments.
 Can cause a real problem when the foraging workers come indoors searching out sugary food sources.
 Swarms when mating, often in August.
 Stings readily, producing a reaction similar to stinging nettles.
 Workers about 3.5mm to 5mm in length.
 Protein eaters which are quite difficult to deal with.